 - 2 Head Support Pillows // Both babies had plagiocephaly and their doctor recommended using some head support pillows like these when they were awake in the Rock N Plays, on the diaper changing table, in a stroller, etc. A lot of twins seem to have plagiocephaly, so if you’d like to learn more about it, you can read about Wren’s Plagiocephaly and her Helmet Journey here.
 I wish I had known more about it before having the babies.

 - Stair Gates // For at both the top and bottom of the stairs.
+I like these because there is nothing at the bottom to trip over.

 - Retractable Baby Gate on their room // We couldn’t use the above Stair Gate on their room because of the swinging arc of the gate and the walkway, so I got this retractable baby gate to put on their room and it’s AWESOME!